 What causes thunder?

-Listed below are some interesting facts about thunder.
-For starters, thunder is caused by the rapid expansion and contraction of the air surrounding a lighting bolt.
-On average, a lightning bolt is about 5 times hotter than the surface of the sun or about 50,000°F!
-This causes the air around the lightning bolt to become super heated and as a result, the air rapidly expands in fractions of a second.
-However, the air doesn’t stay super heated for long and quickly dissipates the heat in fractions of second.
+Thunder is caused by the rapid expansion and contraction of the air surrounding a lighting bolt.
+On average, a lightning bolt is about 5 times hotter than the surface of the sun, or about 50,000°F!
+This causes the air to become super-heated and as a result, the air rapidly expands in fractions of a second.
+However, the air doesn’t stay super-heated for long and quickly dissipates the heat in fractions of second.
 It’s this rapid expansion and contraction of the air that creates a compression wave we hear as thunder.
 Contrary to what some think, thunder is not caused by the lightning bolt “breaking the sound barrier”.
-If this were true, then every time we turned on a light in the house we would hear a sonic boom!
+If this were true, then every time we turned on a house light we would hear a sonic boom!

 Why is there a delay between lightning and thunder?